Gatts011/multiAuth/README.md

 then

-Register 2 users, in database set admin int for admin user to 1
+Register 2 users, in database set admin user int to 1

 then